wballard/mailscanner/README.md

 Note that this is a full in memory data-set, which aids training time, but may require sampling if your actual source data is larger than your computer!

+## Server
+`mailscanner.server.server` exposes a Swagger REST service that classifies email from text.